NHSDigital/patient-switching-adaptors-mapping-documentation/medication requests/README.md

 ### Order

-When `ehrSupplyPrescribe` is present this is considered an `"ORDER"` and the following fields are mapped:
+When `ehrSupplyPrescribe` is present this is considered an `ORDER` and the following fields are mapped:

 | Mapped to (JSON FHIR Medication Request field) | Mapped from (XML HL7 / other source)                                                                                                                                                             |
 |------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|